For companies

 All reporting and data transfer adhere to the provisions of competition legislation.

-More detailed reporting instructions and definitions can be found in the 'member pages' section.
+Detailed reporting instructions and definitions can be found here.

 Producer responsibility legislation